The INCIID IVF Scholarship is NOT a Grant. INCIID is a nonprofit.

 All applications are selected based on a variety of criteria including medical history, personal statement, financial need and the compelling nature of the applicant’s circumstances.
 In addition, the medical history of Finalists will be reviewed by the donating clinic to determine whether the Finalist is a good candidate for the procedure.

 There is no age limit.
-Be aware however, participating physicians will make a determination of whether the applicant is suitable for the IVF procedure.
-For example, generally women in their 40's have egg quality issues and may require donor eggs.
+Be aware, however, participating physicians will make a determination of whether the applicant is suitable for the IVF procedure.
+For example, generally, women in their 40's have egg quality issues and may require donor eggs.
 Donor stipends and other expenses are not included in the IVF cycle.
 If a candidate/finalist needs a donor the scholarship will generally cut their expenses in half.
 Final medical decisions are up to participating physicians.
-If you are a women with maternal age issues, and decide to proceed, your chances of selection are increased by letting the committee know you will be agreeable to using a donor.
+If you are a woman with maternal age issues and decide to proceed, your chances of selection are increased by letting the committee know you will be agreeable to using a donor.
 We are not taking applications for donor iIVF at this time.
 This could change but donor cycle donations are very difficult to manage.

 The goal of our program is to help you create a family.
 If an applicant has a diagnosis of age-related infertility, poor quality eggs, or low ovarian reserve the best chance of success (depending on individual medical evaluation) is going to be use of a donor's eggs.
 Donor costs are not covered with the basic donated IVF services.
 All donor related costs would have to be covered by the recipients of the INCIID the Heart IVF cycle.

 If your diagnosis is due to age-related fertility, your application may be approved but stipulate to use of a donor's eggs.